How to start a business with confidence?

 #5 Uncertainty: I cannot do everything alone

-This includes committing acquisition, hiring staff and setting up an administration.
+This includes committing to acquisition, hiring staff, and setting up an administration.
 Unfortunately, one task suits you better than the other.

 Know your weaknesses